-BUILDING TRADES AND MANUFACTURING II

-Pre-requisite: Building Trades I Elective in Grades 11, and 12
+BUILDING TRADES AND MANUFACTURING II2 CreditsFull Year CoursePre-requisite: Building Trades IElective in Grades 11, and 12Elective in Grades 11, and 12Elective in Grades 11, and 12

 Building Trades II is a two-hour elective block course, available for juniors, and seniors.
 This is for a second year student that will be performing advanced versions of the tasks below.
 Through instruction in this course, the student will: